FinOps-Open-Cost-and-Usage-Spec/foundation/contributing.md

 ## 2. Issue Lifecycle

-The issue lifecycle is mainly driven by people assign to the Issue.
+The issue lifecycle is mainly driven by people assigned to the Issue.
 All issue types follow the same general lifecycle.
 Differences are noted below.

 **2.1.
 Issue Creation**

-The submitter needs to select one of the issue templates (Discussion Topic, Proposal, Spec Change, or FinOps Use Case Feedback, etc) when submitting an issue and fill out the details in the template.
+The submitter must select one of the issue templates (Discussion Topic, Proposal, Spec Change, or FinOps Use Case Feedback, etc) when submitting an issue and fill out the details in the template.

 **2.2.
 Triage**

-The Maintainers will TRIAGE the issue and apply additional necessary fields and labels.
+The Maintainers will triage the issue and apply additional necessary fields and labels.
 This includes fields for target release, category, and metadata.

 (If needed) Clean up the title to succinctly and clearly state the issue.